dalethomas81/HamMessenger/README.md

 # HamMessenger #
 Click [here](https://github.com/dalethomas81/HamMessenger#updates) for updates.

-HamMessenger is a portable, battery powered device that runs on a microcontroller and interfaces with an inexpensive ham radio to send and recieve text messages and provide position updates using the [APRS](http://www.aprs.org/doc/APRS101.PDF) protocol.
+HamMessenger is a portable, battery powered device that runs on a microcontroller and interfaces with an inexpensive ham radio to send and receive text messages and provide position updates using the [APRS](http://www.aprs.org/doc/APRS101.PDF) protocol.
 Messages and position updates sent via HamMessenger can be viewed on sites such as [aprs.fi](https://aprs.fi).
 HamMessenger messages are NOT encrypted!

+HamMessenger is intended to be used by licensed ham radio operators.
+For more information you can check out the ARRL website [here](http://www.arrl.org/what-is-ham-radio).

 The goal of the HamMessenger project is to create a device that uses ham radio as a medium for sending and receiving text messages.
 HamMessenger exists also to promote amateur radio, electronics, and programming.
 The project is currently in a beta prototyping stage but does function quite well.

 At the core of the the project is the [MicroAPRS](https://github.com/markqvist/MicroAPRS) modem created by [markqvist](https://github.com/markqvist).
 The primary controller is an Arduino Mega 2560 with the MicroAPRS Modem running on an Arduino Pro Mini.
 HamMessenger includes GPS functionality supplied by a Neo-6M GPS radio.
 For peripherals, an M5Stack CardKB keyboard is used for input and an SSD1106 Oled display for output.

 I will add some videos and pictures of the device in action asap.
 Please feel free to contribute to the project.
 I am very busy outside of this project so any help is greatly appreciated :)

 ![Illustration](/Media/Illustration-Dark.jpeg)